 Nevertheless, a few areas make it impossible for me to give the Nikon D5600 a perfect score.
 Most important is the lack of certain buttons on the D5600, requiring you to open a menu if you need to set certain options.
-Although Nikon believes the target audience of the D5600 does not need things like a second command dial or more than one customizable function button, these missing controls may steer away more advanced photographers looking for a backup or travel camera.
+Although Nikon believes the target audience of the D5600 does not need things like a second command dial or more than one customizable function button, these missing controls may steer away from more advanced photographers looking for a backup or travel camera.

 With that in mind, who should purchase the Nikon D5600?
 The answer is that, in many ways, it is the perfect option for people who just want an advanced camera that gets out of their way – photographers who won’t be relying on manual modes and high levels of customizability.
-I routinely recommend the Nikon D5600 (and older cameras in this lineup) to my friends who don’t want to take up photography full-time, but still want a high quality camera for important occasions.
+I routinely recommend the Nikon D5600 (and older cameras in this lineup) to my friends who don’t want to take up photography full-time but still want a high-quality camera for important occasions.

 It also can be a good camera for pros who want a backup, or something small for traveling, which still accepts Nikon lenses.
 If that is your situation, the Nikon D5600 is better than the cheaper Nikon D3400, which has the same flaws and additional compromises as well.
 You can still use the D5600 for advanced photography – no doubt.
 It just takes a bit more time to set things like exposure compensation in manual mode, Auto ISO minimum shutter speed, and focus point modes.
 You’ll need to jump up to the Nikon D7500 series if you want to do those things as quickly as possible, but that comes with additional weight and price compromises.